 4. Heineken – The Negotiation

 Heineken are the masters of guerrilla marketing and they do it better than almost everyone else.
-Here we have a clueless couple come upon the opportunity of a lifetime, if they can agree on one thing.
+Here we have video of a clueless couple come upon the opportunity of a lifetime, if they can agree on one thing.
 Can the men convince their significant other to pay an exorbitant amount of money for some stadium seats?
 If they did Heineken would send them to the UEFA Champions league final game.
 In perhaps one of the funniest male/female social experiments in advertising, we watch as one lucky couple wins the tickets.
 And thankfully the ending is nothing like LG’s apocalyptic disaster.

 It’s refreshing to see such creative marketing campaigns in see of boring me-too billboards and commercials.
 People love it when brands are exciting and bold, and these brands are often rewarded in the free market as a result.